FAQ

 How does the dispute letter work?

-When LanePilot flags an overcharge, you can generate a formatted dispute letter in one click.
-The letter references the specific invoice line items, the rate you were originally quoted, and the amount owed.
+Dispute letter generation is included on every plan, with a monthly allowance that starts at 2 a month on Free and is unlimited on Professional+ and above.
+When LanePilot flags an overcharge, you generate a formatted dispute letter in one click.
+The letter sets out the specific invoice line items, the rate you were originally quoted, and the difference, and asks the carrier for the basis of the charge.
 You print it and file it directly with the carrier yourself, either through their billing portal or by email.
 LanePilot is a software tool, not a broker, and does not file on your behalf.

 How do I dispute an LTL freight invoice?